maneeshaxyz/silver/README.md

 > [!Tip]
->  Now you should have a fully functional mail server!
+>  Now you should have a fully functional email server!

 ### Adding users